4 Components Needed for Sales Process

 - A common skill set so sellers have the requisite skills to execute messaging.

-- Auditability to allow sales managers to grade opportunities based upon buyer actions rather than seller opinions.
+- The ability to audit to allow sales managers to grade opportunities based upon buyer actions rather than seller opinions.

 Most AI applications require analyses of terabytes of historical data to identify actions that are likely to improve results.
 It’s the equivalent of finding needles in huge haystacks.